 - a.
-Report of the allegation. - b.
-Investigation meeting. - c.
+Report of the allegation - b.
+Investigation meeting - c.
 Sanction recommended following admission of the alleged misconduct.
 The sanctions available at this stage are listed in paragraph 8 c.i below. - d.
 Referral to the Stage 2 Procedure where the student denies the allegation. - e.
 Communicating and recording the outcome. - f.
-Appeals. - a.
-Report of the allegation - The incident is reported to the Head of Student Services (or appropriate nominee) who will assess this initial report and decide if the incident should be considered under the Stage 1 Procedure or referred to the Director of Academic Services for consideration within the Stage 2 Procedure. - b.
-The investigation stage - i) The Head of Student Services (or nominee) will then proceed with the Stage 1 Procedure and carry out an investigation. - ii) If only one student is involved, as part of this investigation the Head of Student Services (or nominee) will invite the student against whom the allegation has been made to a meeting.
-This meeting will normally take place within three University working days of the incident being reported.
+Appeals - a.
+Report of the allegation - The incident is reported to the Security and Conduct Manager (or appropriate nominee) who will assess this initial report and decide if the incident should be considered under the Stage 1 Procedure or referred to the Director for Students for consideration within the Stage 2 Procedure. - b.
+The investigation stage - i) The Security and Conduct Manager (or appropriate nominee) will then proceed with the Stage 1 Procedure and carry out an investigation. - ii) If only one student is involved, as part of this investigation the Security and Conduct Manager will invite the student against whom the allegation has been made to a meeting.
+This meeting will normally take place within three working days of the incident being reported.
 If the student admits the misconduct offence during the course of the meeting this will be recorded.
-The student concerned will be sent a written summary of the meeting.
+The students concerned will be sent a written summary of the meeting.